 The photo of Ichiro is simple in nature as it shows Ichiro removing his batting gloves after a slap gap double.

-Bowman is making an appearance on our list and is hitting hard with the 2001 Bowman Chrome Refractor rookie card.
+Bowman is appearing on our list and hitting hard with the 2001 Bowman Chrome Refractor rookie card.

 This Bowman card is the only Ichiro rookie card on our list that depicts him at the plate ready to slap one down the third baseline.
 Numbered #351 his name is printed at the bottom of the card in yellow ink with Seattle Marines underneath and his position (OF) behind his name.
 The Bowman Chrome RC is placed in the top right-hand corner.